yihui/yihui.org/content/en/2017-12-07-good-old-ideas.md

 1. Too late to join the modern ways of "marketing".
 If you are going to promote a software package today, the first thing you do is probably not writing a journal paper, and waiting for a year or two for it to be accepted and distributed world-wide.
 You may first put it on Github (instead of a personal SVN repo that nobody knows), build a website for it (with demos!), and advertise on the social media network.

-    I guess MANET might only exist on 3.5-inch floppy disks now (if it still exists at all).^[This is not true, but the point is that it is difficult to find.]
-What about GGobi?
+    I guess MANET might only exist on 3.5-inch floppy disks now (if it still exists at all).[^1] What about GGobi?
 It was eventually [put on Github](https://github.com/ggobi/ggobi), but... only 12 stars, and 3 forks at this moment.
 That is not a good sign.
 The core developers are either busy or low-key (e.g., who is Michael Lawrence?).
 While I generally like low-key people, I believe marketing is necessary (just not to abuse it).

 I don't have more time on this topic, but I think an interactive statistical graphics system that uses R as the back-end and web browser (JavaScript-based) as the front-end is a promising way to move forward.
 It could be based on Shiny, or use a similar infrastructure as Shiny.
 Someday I'll come back to this area again, to put some old wine in shiny (or Shiny) new bottles.

+[^1]: This is not true, but the point is that it is difficult to find.